bitifet/sqltt/README.md

-Even for the same database engine, the syntax used in application libraries and [CLI](https://en.wikipedia.org/wiki/Command-line_interface#Other_command-line_interfaces) interpreters usually differs.
+Even for the same database engine, the syntax used in application libraries and [CLI](https://en.wikipedia.org/wiki/Command-line_interface#Other_command-line_interfaces) interpreters usually differ.
 At least for parametyzed queries.

 This often forces developers to modify their queries back and forth to test them in database CLI or, even worst, when they need to support different